How to Run a Web Application With Instrumentation and Fuzz It

 If you hover over it, it should say when was the last contact.

-You can click on it and continue with Application Analysis.
+You can click on it and continue with Creating a Fuzz Test.